verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

 .. note:: If detailed routing is to be performed, all the channels in the FPGA must have the same width.

-.. arch:tag:: <io width= "float"/>

-    :req_param width: The relative channel width.

-    Specifies the width of the channels between the pads and core relative to the widest core channel.

 .. arch:tag:: <x distr="{gaussian|uniform|pulse|delta}" peak="float" width=" float" xpeak=" float" dc=" float"/>

     :req_param distr: The channel width distribution function